bio-phys/aimmd/README.md

 ## Tests

 Tests use pytest.
-Use `pytest .` while in the toplevel directory of the repository to run them.
+Use e.g. `pytest .` while in the toplevel directory of the repository to run them.

 ## License